 Or, you could ask a simple question to get them thinking about something else, like “The sun is shining today, isn’t it nice?”

 Another idea is to ask them to help you with a simple task they’re still able to do, like folding laundry.

 4. Escape for a few minutes

-It’s tough to keep your cool and not snap at someone when you’ve been asked the same question for the twelfth time.
-Everyone’s patience runs out at some point, especially if this isn’t the first time it’s happened today.
+It’s tough to keep your cool and not snap at someone when you’ve heard the same thing for the twelfth time.

 Recommended for you: